tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-Each donut sector represents an error code with the number of error occurrences shown in a tooltip in the following format: <code>:<count>.
+    \- Each donut sector represents an error code with the number of error occurrences shown in a tooltip in the following format: <code>:<count>.
     \- The total count of all errors is displayed in the center of the donut.

 ## Job Duration